lux4rd0/weatherflow-collector/README.md

 ### Time Zone Variable

 There's also a tz variable coded to a specific location to help build some of the 12/24 hour time breaks.
 It's set to "America/Chicago" - you will need to modify this to your specific time zone.
+I'm looking to define this based on your device settings in a future release.

 ## Roadmap